 Can I use rubbing alcohol to start a fire?
 Your first aid kit probably contains rubbing alcohol, which is also flammable.
 You can soak a cotton ball or a pine cone in it.
 Then place the ball or the cone on some dry twigs and leaves, and you will have a fire in no time.

 How do you keep a fire on for a long time?
 Make sure you use dry firewood and that the fire pit is dry from the start as well.
 It’s also recommended that you use large pieces of wood.
 While they do not ignite that easily, they last long and keep you warm through the night.
 There should be some sort of a windbreak near the fire fit, to prevent the winds from putting it out.
 Additionally, fire needs constant supply of oxygen, so arrange the firewood in a teepee-like V shape.
+These methods will aid you in surviving the most extreme weather.

 Besides starting a fire, what other survival skills are necessary to know?
 Whether you are a seasoned survivalist or a camping enthusiast, it is highly important that you know how to: